kshaffer/courses/mt1-assign.md

 All of the following are due by **Wednesday, Dec.
 17, 8am.** If you take the oral exam option for *theoretical thinking*, those will take place on Monday and Tuesday, Dec.
 15–16.

-- Basso continuo final attempts (new figured basslines forthcoming)
+- Basso continuo final attempts (please use basslines from [this new collection](materials/basslines-2.pdf))
 - Fundamentals reassessments: triads, seventh chords, Roman numerals
 - *Theoretical thinking* assessments